LogtalkDotOrg/logtalk3/manuals/_sources/devtools/linter.rst.txt

 - If-then-else and soft cut control constructs without an else part
 - If-then-else and soft cut control constructs where the test is a unification between a variable and a ground term
-- Missing parenthesis around if-then-else and disjunction control constructs in the presence of cuts in the first argument
+- Missing parentheses around if-then-else and disjunction control constructs in the presence of cuts in the first argument
 - Cuts in clauses for multifile predicates
 - Missing cut in repeat loops